India hits back at Trump in war of words over climate change

 "India will be allowed to double its coal production by 2020.
 Think of it.
 India can double their coal production.
 We're supposed to get rid of ours."

-The vast majority of India's power still comes from heavily-polluting coal power plants, just under two thirds of its total capacity, but India is aiming for a target of 40% renewable energy by 2030.
+The vast majority of India's power still comes from heavily-polluting coal power plants, just under two thirds of its total capacity, but India is aiming for a target of 40% renewable energy by 2030 -- including a commitment to generate 100 GW of solar-based power by 2020.

-India has also made commitments to generate 100 GW of solar-based power by 2020 and is aiming to have renewable energy make up 40% of its power supply by 2030.

 The country ranks as the third largest emitter of carbon dioxide in the world, behind only China and the United States.